rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/PreservedLemons.rst

 Directions
 ----------

-1. Quarter lemons removing the ends.
+1. Quarter lemons, removing the ends.
-2. Combine the rest of the ingredients in a bowl and add 2 cups of boiling water to dissolve the sugar.
-When the Sugar has dissolved, add the lemons and add more hot water until they are just covered.
+2. Combine the rest of the ingredients in a bowl and add 2 cups of boiling water to dissolve the sugar; when the sugar has dissolved, add the lemons and more hot water until they are just covered, then cover with cheesecloth and refrigerate for 1 week.
-   Cover with cheesecloth and put into the fridge for 1 week.
+3. Cook in the liquid until the rind softens and becomes opaque, about 45 minutes; let cool in the liquid.
-3. Cook in the liquid for about 45 minutes or until the rind softens and becomes opaque.
-Let cool in the liquid.
+4. Remove the pulp and some of the pith, leaving only the skin, then put the skins into a mason jar with the reserved liquid that has been reboiled;
-4. Remove the pulp and some of the pith leaving only the skin.
-Put the skins into a mason jar with the liquid reserved that has been reboiled.
-Store in the fridge.
+   store in the fridge.
-5. Finely julienne for Service.
+5. Finely julienne for service.